tfwis/bbsubset/README.md

 ### Setting timeout in lpsolve

-You can set a timeout to limit the computation time.
+You can set a timeout to limit the computational time.

 Since the name of the option is depend on the selected solver, please see the reference manuals.